jessejackson/sublime-text-3-replacement-app-icon/readme.md

 Sublime Text 3 Replacement App Icon
 ===

-An app icon I designed for Sublime Text 3 which preserves the spirit of the original, but is updated for the flat UI guidelines of Yosemite.
+An app icon I designed for Sublime Text 3 which preserves the spirit of the original, but is updated for the flat UI guidelines of OS X Yosemite.

 ## Usage